DATA-BACKED GUIDE · UPDATED JULY 2026

 The quick version

-- An NHS urgent dental appointment is a fixed £27.90 in England from 1 April 2026, and that charge can cover an emergency extraction.
+- An NHS urgent dental appointment is a fixed £27.90 in England from 1 April 2026, and that charge can cover an emergency extraction on its own.

-- If the same course then moves into planned treatment, you may instead pay the relevant band rather than two separate charges.
+- If your care then moves into planned treatment rather than stopping at the urgent visit, you may pay the relevant band instead of two separate charges.

-- A tooth that shatters or has awkward roots can turn a simple removal into a surgical one at a higher price.
+- A tooth that shatters or has awkward roots can turn a simple removal into a surgical one at a higher price, whether you are NHS or private.

 Published and surveyed prices